Would you like to customize your WooCommerce product search results page?

 - Highlighting terms in results will make it easier for your customers to find what they are looking for in the search results.

 We hope this tutorial helped you learn how to customize the WooCommerce product search results page.
-You may also want to learn how to add wholesale pricing in WooCommerce, or check out our list of the best email marketing services.
+You may also want to learn how to customize WooCommerce product pages, or check out our list of the best email marketing services.